roaminggamer/thranduil/README.md

 button = UI.Button(10, 10, 90, 90)
 ```

 This object can then be updated via `button:update(dt)` and it will automatically have its attributes changed as the user hovers, selects or presses it.
-Calling `button:draw()` won't do anything because by default all UI elements don't have a draw function defined.
+Drawing however is handled by you (unless you use a [theme](#themes)), which means that the button's draw function has to be defined.

-And so because of that the button's draw function should be defined manually.
 This function will use the object's attributes to change how it looks under different states.
-The UI module is designed in this so that you can have absolute control over how each UI element looks, which means that integration with a game (which usually needs random UI elements in the most unexpected places) is as easy as making any other game object work.
+The UI module is designed in this way so that you can have absolute control over how each UI element looks, which means that integration with a game (which usually needs random UI elements in the most unexpected places) is as straightforward as working with any other game object.

 ```lua
 button.draw = function(self)